DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Contact lenses definitely are not one-size-fits-all.
 And they aren’t even one-color-fits-all.
-There are a variety of other options you may consider when ordering your contacts, depending on your needs, preferences and budget.
+There are a variety of other options your optometry specialist or ophthalmologist NYC may consider when ordering your contacts, depending on your needs, preferences and budget.

 - You can get tinted contact lenses for therapeutic or cosmetic reasons.
 Tinting can help you make adjustments if you’re color blind and enhance color perception.
 They also allow you to change your appearance on a whim.